orsan123/Marketing-Campaign-Performance-Analysis/README.md

 ## North Star Metrics

-Two main metric were used within this analysis
+Two main metrics were used within this analysis

 ### To evaluate the efficiency of marketing campaigns
 **CPA (Cost Per Acquisition)**: The average amount used to acquire a single